SebastianLomme/flask-app-cd/README.md

 ```bash
     echo "user ALL=(ALL:ALL) NOPASSWD: /bin/systemctl restart flask-app"  >>  /etc/sudoers/sudoers.d/user
 ```
 - The third problom was, i trade making a build.sh file and running this script for all commands.
 I wanted te file to run from github.
 But kept getting errors for not finding the file.
-I solved the problom to use multiline commands
+I solved the problom to use multiline script